WHERE THERE'S LIFE, THERE'S HOPE

 What do you know about opioids?
 How are you impacted by cravings?
 How does that relate to addiction?
 Using this baseline of knowledge, you’ll be given the tools you need to start to build empathy for those impacted by this crisis, and ultimately minimize the damaging stigma.

-When it comes to the opioid conversation, learning how to shift your language can have a meaningful impact on reducing the stigma that often prevents people from getting the help they need.
-Highlighting the power of words, this exhibit offers a unique opportunity to engage in interactive conversations, providing you with the tools you need to more constructively talk about opioid use disorder.
-The right words can make all the difference in the world.
+Learning how to shift your language can have a meaningful impact on reducing the stigma that often prevents people from getting the help they need.
+Highlighting the power of words, this exhibit offers a unique opportunity to engage in interactive conversations, providing you with the tools you need to talk constructively about opioid use disorder.
+The right words can make all the difference.BATTLING STIGMA

-It’s our hope to inspire you to think critically and take action when it comes to finding solutions to the crisis within your own community.
-Along with the exhibit, programs that address the crisis will take place at the museum in downtown Indianapolis, as well as the 11 historic sites statewide addressing the crisis—from panel discussions to town hall-style meetings.
-The programming will extend beyond the run of the exhibit, for as long as the communities see a need for them.
+It’s our hope to inspire you to think critically and take action when it comes to finding solutions within your community.
+Along with the exhibit, programs that address the crisis will take place at the museum in downtown Indianapolis, as well as the 11 historic sites statewide—from panel discussions to town hall-style meetings.
+The programming will extend beyond the run of the exhibit, for as long as communities see a need for them.

 1 of 1